 Suspect Alzheimer’s?
 Tips and tests for detection

-When you begin to notice cognitive impairment in your loved one, it can be difficult to fully grasp and understand the changes that your parent is going through.
-Although we all tend to have problems with memory – as well as other senses – as we get older, there are some signs that a full Alzheimer’s test is needed.
+When you begin to notice cognitive impairment in your loved one, it can be difficult to fully grasp and understand the changes that they are going through.
+Although we all tend to have problems with memory, as we get older, there are some signs that a full Alzheimer’s test is needed.

 This may be a difficult life event for you and your family.
 However, the earlier Alzheimer’s is detected and diagnosed, the sooner treatment can begin.
-If patients start their regimen in the beginning stages of cognitive decline, it becomes much more manageable to treat Alzheimer’s, making quality of life better for patients and caregivers.
+If patients start their regimen in the beginning stages of cognitive decline, it may become more manageable to treat Alzheimer’s.
+This may make quality of life better for patients and caregivers.

-There are several Alzheimer’s tests that a medical professional may recommend for your loved one if you start to detect dementia symptoms.
+There are several Alzheimer’s tests that a medical professional may recommend for your loved one.
 Although there is no specific “Alzheimer’s test,” according to the Mayo Clinic, a doctor who is specialized in the field should be able to identify signs of dementia and also know if those symptoms are due to Alzheimer’s.

-According to the Alzheimer’s Association, there are five major tests that could offer a more complete assessment of your mother or father’s mental health:
+The Alzheimer’s Association shares medical tests that could offer a more complete assessment of your mother or father’s mental health: